kevinamiri/maila/src/pages/index.en.md

 image: ../img/logo.png
 sectionlabel: "More Features"
 section1:
-  title: "Simplifying content"
+  title: "Translating content"
-  description: "Simplify your articles, essays and reports with advanced artificial intelligence."
+  description: "Translate your documents into another language"
 section2:
-  title: "Translating content"
+  title: "Revising content"
-  description: "Translate your documents into another language with high accuracy, built on top of advanced language models like GPT-3"
+  description: "Align your documents with your style and tone."
 section3:
-  title: "Summarizing content"
-  description: "Summarize your documents and extract the key points with built in intelligence."
-section4:
-  title: "Revising content"
-  description: "Review and refine your documents with AI powered suggestions."
-section5:
   title: "Generating content"
-  description: "Generate content for your brand with AI powered tools."
+  description: "Generate content for your brand with AI tools."
-section6:
-  title: "Classifying content"
-  description: "Classify your documents into categories with built in intelligence."
-section7:
-  title: "Analyzing content"
-  description: "Analyze your documents and extract key insights with built in intelligence."
-section8:
-  title: "Clustering content"
-  description: "Cluster documents into groups easily and identify similar content."

 section10:
   caption: It’s as easy as selecting a template, and letting us know the name of your product and what you do.